guillochon/MOSFiT/docs/getting_started.rst

 When run with no other arguments, ``MOSFiT`` will convert the files to JSON format and immediately exit, but if run with the other standard arguments ``MOSFiT`` will read in the newly created JSON files and begin processing them.
-For more information, please see the `Fitting private data`_ section.
+For more information, please see the `private data`_ section.

 -------------------------------------------
 Sharing data and outputs with the community